earthly/website/blog/_posts/2021-12-23-golang-command-line.md

  flag.Parse()
 ~~~

-After setting up the flags, I can just use a case statement to decide what to do:
+After setting up the flags, I can use a case statement to decide what to do:

 ~~~{.go caption="main.go"}
 switch {